aav7fl/website/_posts/2025-05-26-backyard-bird-tracking-with-ai.md

 > - 2025-10-16: Updated the `BirdNET Species Summary` command line sensor, `BirdNET Species Summary Persisted Data` template sensor, and `Notify rare bird detection` automation to work correctly.
 After dropping the attribute changes from history, the state detection changes were only being triggered when the species count increased.
 Instead, we now set the timestamp of the most recent change.
 > - 2026-03-11: Include notes about latest snapshots adding native webhook and notification channels.
 > - 2026-05-23: Update custom notification script to work better with latest snapshot builds.
 Fixes displaying confidence percentage and updates to using id mappings of camera sources.
+> - 2026-05-24: Update markdown cards to better handle missing or invalid data (and still display _something_).

 ## Continuous Bird Detection